prosperousZ/Hardware-Cyptography-Security-Final-project/application/README.md

 ## What is this implementation about?
-The purpose of this implementation is to encrypt a secret image using two cover images.
+The purpose of this implementation is to encrypt a secret image using two cover images (cover_image1 and cover_image2).
-Overlaying the two generated shares could decrypt and get the secret image back.
+Overlaying the two generated shares could decrypt and get the secret image (secret_image) back.

 ## Files
 - main.py : the implementation
-- image1.jpg : the first image for generating the first meaning share
-- image2.jpg : the second image for generating the second  meaning share
-- secret.jpg : the secret image to be encrypted
 - outputs/ : folders to store the shares

 ## Outputs